pauljohn32/netlogo/nlogo/woodhoopoe-README.txt

   subordinates: squares in middle
   alpha: arrows at top

+NetLogo coordinate surprise: Vertical coordinates of row 0 are [-0.5, 0.5].
+This was important in positioning babies and alphas.

-If not just for beayty, why?
+If not just for beauty, why?
 - conceivably faster, simpler to program